Authentic Opportunities in the Field

 All students participate in the annual TVHS Design Expo held at SUNY Polytechnic Institute’s ZEN (Zero Energy Nanotechnology) Building.
 Students either create new projects or revise and polish projects they created earlier in the year.
 All of the projects feature problems that were solved through the use of the engineering design process.
 Students present their work and explain the process to participants, including educators and members of the professional business community.

 Tech Valley High School’s annual career exploration program is called I-Term.
 I-Term gives students the opportunity to explore their interests and gain experiential learning in careers.
 All TVHS students participate in I-Term.
 It’s a hands-on opportunity designed to foster direct workplace interaction between students and professionals to give students a realistic understanding of an industry or field of study.
-It starts freshman year and scaffolds to build in complexity over four years.
+I-Term starts freshman year and scaffolds to build in complexity over four years.
 Learn more about I-Term.